Ajsal-Shereef/LG-MAGIK/README.md

 In the imagination mode, it outputs the generation of image using the text and display the latent of the input and the latent of the generated image.

 ## Results
+Below are the episode rollout of the agent with imagination module in different environements and tasks.
+For MiiWorld and MiniGrid the full view is the top-down view of the environment and the partial view is the first-person view of the agent.
 ### MiniWorld

 | Case 1 | Case 2 | Case 3 |